 The good news is that, while one of the major benefits of using rack gear is the sheer variety on offer from those component parts, you can always rely on them fitting within a standard rack.

-It helps – before you start splashing out on expensive rack equipment – to have a clear idea before you start how much space these units will require.
+It helps – before you start splashing out on expensive rack equipment (or any recording studio furniture) – is to have a clear idea before you start how much space these units will require.
 Work backwards at this point, choosing your rack units and then sourcing the rack itself once you have this information.
 A wise studio owner would always give themselves room to grow in the future too.

 From there, you can consider options like the type of wood used to craft the rack housing, and the finish you’d like.
 Will the unit sit on top of your desk, like our Rack Pods, or will it be integrated into the desk itself.
 Maybe, for larger racks or those requiring a bit of portability, the Trolley Rack would be a better option as it can be fitted with castors to allow for movement around a studio.